 2. Watch Your Language

-Word choice is also very important when creating job descriptions and job titles.
+Word choice is also critical when creating job descriptions and job titles.
 First, using more specific language increases the chance of finding someone who fulfills that unique skill set.
 Second, using words like “specialist” or “expert” denotes high value and shows that you’re proud to have the individual on board.

 3. Show You Care